How To Use a Warm Compress Correctly For Dry Eye

 Warm eye compresses can soothe the eyes and provide almost instant relief.
 The moisture of the compress hydrates the eyes, which helps to reduce the grittiness, and the warmth relaxes the eye to relieve any pain or muscle spasms that may accompany dry eye.
 Furthermore, warm compresses can help loosen clogged oil in the glands of your eyelids, which allow these essential oils to mix with your tears, producing better quality tears.

-Though warm eye compresses are a great at-home remedy for treating dry eye, Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton can offer other more potent dry eye treatments for complete relief from symptoms.
+Though warm eye compresses are a great at-home remedy for treating dry eye, Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham can offer other more potent dry eye treatments for complete relief from symptoms.
 If you are experiencing dry eye, schedule an appointment at Giddens Optometry to get the relief you seek.

-Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton serves patients from Georgetown, Limehouse, Acton, Halton Hills, and throughout Ontario.
+Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham serves patients from Georgetown, Limehouse, Acton, Halton Hills, and throughout Ontario.